 Akamai mentors are held to a high level of expectations to help make the Akamai internship as productive, educational, and enjoyable as possible for everyone involved.
 These expectations are summarized below.

-- Akamai mentors are expected to be present to mentor their interns the entire length of the program, or at least be able to identify co-mentors during periods of absence and communicate these dates to Akamai staff and the interns by the end of February preceding the summer of intended mentorship.
+- Akamai mentors are expected to be present to mentor their interns the entire length of the program, or at least be able to identify co-mentors during periods of absence and communicate these dates to Akamai staff and the interns by the middle of February preceding the summer of intended mentorship.